2020–21 Virginia Cavaliers men's basketball team

 The 2020–21 Virginia Cavaliers men's basketball team represented the University of Virginia during the 2020–21 NCAA Division I men's basketball season.
-The team was led by head coach Tony Bennett in his 12th year and played their home games at John Paul Jones Arena in Charlottesville, Virginia, as members of the Atlantic Coast Conference.
-In a season limited by the ongoing COVID-19 pandemic, they finished the season 18–7, 13–4 in ACC play to win their fifth regular season championship in eight seasons.
+The team was led by head coach Tony Bennett in his 12th year and played their home games at John Paul Jones Arena in Charlottesville, Virginia, as members of the Atlantic Coast Conference (ACC).
+In a season limited by the ongoing COVID-19 pandemic, they finished the season 18–7, 13–4 in ACC play, to win their fifth regular season championship in eight seasons.
 They defeated Syracuse in the quarterfinals of the ACC tournament before they were forced to withdraw from the tournament due to COVID-19 issues.
 They received a bid to the NCAA tournament as the No. 4 seed in the West region.
-They were upset in the First Round by Ohio.
+They were upset in the first round by Ohio.

 Previous season

-The Cavaliers finished the 2019–20 season 23–7, 15–5 in ACC play to finish in a three-way tie for second place.
+The Cavaliers finished the 2019–20 season 23–7, 15–5 in ACC play, to finish in a three-way tie for second place.
 The team was scheduled to play Notre Dame in the quarterfinals of the ACC tournament before the tournament was canceled due to the ongoing COVID-19 pandemic.
 The NCAA tournament was also later canceled due to the pandemic.